Azure/azure-powershell/src/RedisCache/RedisCache/help/Get-AzRedisPrivateEndpointConnection.md

 ```

 ## DESCRIPTION
-**Get-AzRedisPrivateEndpointConnection** cmdlet will get detail about the specified private endpoint connection on Azure Redis Cache.
+**Get-AzRedisPrivateEndpointConnection** cmdlet get details about the specified private endpoint connection on Azure Cache for Redis.

 ## EXAMPLES